Boiled in Lead: 1990s: Antler Dance, Songs from The Gypsy

+2010s: Silver, The Well Below

+Magraw and Anderson left in 2016 and were replaced by percussionist Michael Bissonnette.

 After a long absence from recording, the band returned for a 25th-anniversary album titled Silver.
 The album again featured a strong Celtic flavor but also included Middle Eastern and Algerian influences on songs like "Berber" and "Menfi."

 In 2012, Boiled in Lead recorded a four-song EP, The Well Below, which included a cover of Appalachian folk singer Roscoe Holcomb's "Wedding Dress" as well as the band's take on Irish songwriter Christy Moore's murder ballad "The Well Below the Valley."

+2020s: 40 Years of Rock 'n' Reel, King of the Dogwoods

-Michael Bissonnette left the band in March 2019, and was replaced by drummer Mo Engel, who also plays in Miller's other group Kinda Fonda Wanda.
+Michael Bissonnette left the band in 2020, and was replaced in 2023 by drummer Mo Engel, who also plays in Miller's other group Kinda Fonda Wanda and in rockabilly group The Vibro Champs.

 David Stenshoel died on September 16, 2021, from squamous cell carcinoma of the gingiva, at age 71.
 The band played a memorial concert in his honor the following month, with a lineup including both current and former members of the group.

+Violinist Haley Olson joined in March 2023.

+A live album, 40 Years of Rock 'n' Reel, recorded at the band's March 2023 show at the Parkway Theater in Minneapolis, was released in 2024.

+Miller told the Star Tribune in 2024 that the band was working on a new studio album.
+The album, titled King of the Dogwoods, will be released in March 2026.

+In popular culture

+The band has had a cross-pollinating creative relationship with a number of writers in the Twin Cities fantasy scene, most obviously in the interplay between the band's 1995 album Songs from the Gypsy and Steven Brust and Megan Lindholm's novel The Gypsy.
+Additionally, the character Aibynn in Brust's novel Phoenix is based on Anders, who was Brust's drum teacher.

+Both Boiled in Lead and the Hotheads album appear in Emma Bull's 1987 urban fantasy novel War for the Oaks; the band itself has a cameo as the opening act for the protagonists' climactic performance at Minneapolis nightclub First Avenue, while the album appears during a quieter moment earlier in the book, when the main character plays the record while having a conversation.

+Barth Anderson's 2008 novel The Magician and the Fool features an appearance by the band playing a gig in a scene set in a Minneapolis restaurant.